authindicators/BIMI_Receiver_Guidance/Guidance.md

 * SPF allows for a +all mechanism.
 This effectively allows all hosts on the internet to be authenticated as this domain
-* Some domains publish domains with a includes that result in a large number of IPs that can be used by any number of other senders
+* Some domains publish domains with includes that result in a large number of IPs that can be used by any number of other senders
 * A sender could typo a CIDR from an ip4/ip6 statement
 * A platform may not properly validate users are attached to a specified